-Analyses were performed by Transportation Technology Center, Inc., a subsidiary of the Association of American Railroads (AAR), to determine if the changes made to the DOT packaging requirements in Chapter 49 of the Code of Federal Regulations (CFR) under HM-181 for the selection of pressure relief valves used on cars transporting liquid materials designated as poison inhalation hazard (PIH) materials would affect safety.
+Analyses were performed for the Federal Railroad Administration (FRA) by Transportation Technology Center, Inc., a subsidiary of the Association of American Railroads (AAR), to determine if the changes made to the DOT packaging requirements in Chapter 49 of the Code of Federal Regulations (CFR) under HM-181 for the selection of pressure relief valves used on cars transporting liquid materials designated as poison inhalation hazard (PIH) materials would affect safety.
 Implications for other liquid materials that are thermally reactive (TR), polymerizable (P), or dangerous when wet (W) were also considered.